 - You are considered a tax resident in the country where you have a permanent home.

-- If your permanent residence in the two countries, tax resident is paid in the country where your centre of interest lies.
+- If you have permanent residence in the two countries, tax resident is paid in the country where your center of interest lies.

 - If the above is indeterminable, you are considered a resident in the country you spent more time in during the year.
 If still undeterminable the authorities will make a decision based on your nationality.

 Ensure you take caution and understand the treaty timing laws before you decide to move.
 If you are unsure, get expert advice from a tax professional.

 For a Spanish resident or non-resident, you need to register with the tax authority to pay taxes.
 You will need to get a foreign identity card number.
 You can get the card through the application from the local foreign office or police station within 30 days of entry into the country.

 To register you fill out the modelo 30 form.
 The registration is done, whether you are a resident or non-resident.
 Moreover, it’s done based on whether for the first time registration or details change.